GCBallesteros/quaternions/docs/workflows/point-nadir-with-y-axis-pointing-north.md

 2. **OrientedPonts** may have a _camera_ that by default is pointed in the direction of the z-axis of the body frame.
 We can access the pointing direction (if a camera has been added to the point) via the `cameraBodyDirection`

+## 3. Visualizing the Results

+By running the above code, you can adjust the satellite's orientation, so its local axes match the desired directions.
+The findBestQuaternion function returns a quaternion that rotates the satellite to the correct orientation, aligning both its primary and secondary body vectors to the target directions.

+Once the quaternion is applied, the satellite's rotation is corrected, and the angle between the satellite's z-axis and the line from sat to KS will be minimized.

+With this method, you can easily correct the orientation of a satellite based on its primary and secondary body vectors and their target directions, ensuring accurate visualization and analysis in your 3D environment.